alexyuly/ViewScript-Runtime/README.md

 #### 📚 Concepts Tab

 The Concepts Tab lists your open concepts.
-Concepts are the types of information your components can understand and store.
+Concepts are the types of information your components can interpret and manipulate.

 Each concept has Properties and Methods.
+Components create concept instances, which are data structures conforming to the schema defined by a concept's properties.

-💡 A concept defines a data type along with pure functions of that data type.
+📦 A property is a concept with a unique name, within another concept of a certain type.

+🏭 A method is a pure function which operates on a concept instance of a certain type, plus some parameters, to produce a new concept instance.

 ### 🔎 Inspector